Five tips for HOA snow removal

 5. Communicate.

-It’s essential that you let community members know about the decision to issue a special assessment or amend the budget, and your reasons for making it.
+It’s essential that you communicate and let community members know about the decision to issue a special assessment or amend the budget, and your reasons for making it.
 Time your news right: asking for more money due to winter weather when there’s still snow on the ground is much easier than making the request on a warm, sunny day.

 Don’t get snowed by budget woes this winter.
 Remember these tips, and when the season changes you’ll be springing forward in good fiduciary health.